CaptainClaquette/composer-database-client/readme.md

 ## Patch Note

+### 2.0.0 (Breaking changes)

+#### feature
+- Add callback param to "get" and "search" to act on lines when they are read.
+- Add property lastRowCount to store last UPDATE/INSERT/DELETE rowCount
+- Function bindValues now affect SQL type on "boolean","string","int","null" param where preparing a query.

+#### change
+- Now require php8.1 or above
+- Now require hakuryo/config-parser
+- Changing naming convention from snake_case to camelCase
+- Removing internal class ConfigParser to use hakuryo/config-parser instead
+- Removing query type checks for "get","modify","search" function

+#### fix
+- Some optimization when reading database results

 ### 1.5.0

 - Add CHARSET param to config parser.
 - removing default utf8 charset for mysql. you must now use CHARSET config param.

 ### 1.4.3

 - Fix Forcing utf8 queries for dblib driver

 ### 1.4.2

 - Update composer.json for php8+ compatibility

 ### 1.4.1

 - Fix space in oci / dblib dsn build

 ### 1.4.0

 - Add call function to preform SQL procedure calls

 ### 1.3.0

 - Refactoring ConfigParser
     - Add support for `pgsl` and `dblib` drivers
     - Now checking if provided driver is installed with PDO::getAvailableDrivers function

 ### 1.2.1

 - Allowed "Truncate" keyword in modify request.

 ### 1.2.0

 - Add $classname param to search and get function.
 If set, these function will return database line as $classname object.
 (POD::FETCH_CLASS)

 ### 1.1.0 (Breaking changes)

 - Remove $assoc variable from fucntion **search**,**get**,**modify**.
 Theses function now detect automatically if provided array is associative or not.

 ## Install